wayne676/My_Notes/Spark/视频/spark core/2-lineage dependecy.md

-Resilient Distributed Dadaset
+## RDD
-immutable, partitioned, paralell compute
+A Resilient Distributed Dataset (RDD), the basic abstraction in Spark.
+Represents an immutable, partitioned collection of elements that can be operated on in parallel.

 5 main properties:
     list of partitions
     function for computing each split